silversthem/simPHPle/README.md

 # What is simPHPle ?

 simPHPle is a php framework built on 4 core principles (*tetrapharmakon* as a pretentious person would say, such as myself) :
-1. Your app code should be written only once (Non redunancy principle)
+ 1. Your app code should be written only once (Non redunancy principle).
  2. The flow of your code should reflect **perfectly** the way your app works, without any ugly weird bits hidden in the dark, everything is visible and transparent.
  3. Short, clean files in neatly arranged directories.
 No exception.
  4. The guy that has to maintain your code shouldn't try to hang himself with an ethernet cable ( = your code should be elegant, beautiful, smart, easy to read and **very** easy to maintain and change)

 In short, the idea is you can go from describing your app on a whiteboard to coding it directly, without logic changes, and that logic should appear in your code.